-If you want to make your outside space look fabulous this year, it’s not hard - you just need to do a little planning and choose to grow easy plants for the garden.
+If you want to make your outdoor space look fabulous this year, it’s not complicated.
+Just do a little planning and choose easy plants.
 If you are new to gardening, the secret to success is keeping it simple.

-It also makes sense to keep your equipment to the essentials - if you decide that gardening is a hobby you want to spend time and money on, you can always expand your tool kit as time goes on.
-If you have a lawn, you’ll need a mower of course - read our guide to the best gas lawn mowers or the best electric lawn mowers before making your purchase.
+It also makes sense to keep your equipment to the essentials.
+If gardening is a hobby you want to commit to, you can continually expand your toolkit as time goes on.
+Of course, you'll need a mower if you have a lawn.
+Before buying one, check out our guide to the best gas or electric lawnmowers.

-RHS-trained gardener Annette Hurt explains why growing your own plants can be so rewarding.
-“One of the benefits of growing your own plants is that you get to raise them from start to finish, so you know exactly how they have started their life, and what chemicals, if any, have been used.
-Plants you’ve grown yourself benefit from growing in your local environment and are not subject to artificial conditions, unlike some plants grown and bred for commercial sale.
+RHS-trained gardener Annette Hurt explains why growing your plants can be so rewarding.
+“One of the benefits of growing your plants is that you get to raise them from start to finish, so you know exactly how they have started their life and what chemicals, if any, have been used.
+Plants you’ve grown yourself benefit from developing in your local environment and are not subject to artificial conditions, unlike some plants grown and bred for commercial sale."

 8 easy plants for the garden